 One minor thing that can impact your sales heavily is the implementation of the progress bar in the checkout area.

-When seeing own progress, the shoppers get more motivated to complete the process.
-Just make sure the progress bar is visible.
+When seeing their own progress, the shoppers get more motivated to complete the process.
+Just make sure the progress bar is visible as shown in the example below.
+These screenshots were taken on the officialwebsite which is a great .

 Site load speed is one of the critical ranking factors.
 So create your theme with this in mind.